rsfutch77/rulette/software_descriptions/plan3-card_types_and_rule_system.md

 ### 3.3 Card Effect Resolution (4 points)
 - Implement logic for applying card effects to players or the game state.
-- Handle special actions (swap, clone, flip, etc.) and their interactions.
+- Handle special actions (swap, clone, etc.) and their interactions.

 ### 3.4 Rule Display and Tracking (3 points)
 - Display all active rules and their owners in the UI.